radromanov/pick-my-trip/README.md

 ## II.
 Authentication

 PMT will use authorize users via their Google profile.
-In-home auth via email will also be included.
+In-house auth via email will also be included.

 ## III.
 User-specific actions/services